summa-dev/summa-aggregation/README.md

 ## Running Additional Tests Involving Docker and Docker Swarm

 For additional tests involving Docker and Docker Swarm mode, the presence of the "summadev/summa-aggregation-mini-tree" image in the local Docker registry is required.
+Please refer to the [Mini Tree Server](bin/README.md) for more information about the mini tree.

 ### Building the docker image